We make our dog treats using our specially formulated low fat and high protein mixes with no preservatives or salt.

-If you find you fur child has an itching problem it is best to eliminate fleas as a first step to solving skin problems.
+If you find you dog has an itching problem it is best to eliminate fleas as a first step to solving skin problems.
 Start by bathing the dog using a quality flea wash/shampoo.

-Completely renewing the dog’s bed is also necessary at the same time, I would suggest the bed has a removable and washable cover, which is replaced on a regular basis.
+Completely renewing the dogs bed is also necessary at the same time, I would suggest the bed has a removable and washable cover, which is replaced and washed on a regular basis.
 It is also wise to treat other areas for fleas around the house or outside where you dog may choose to lay.

-Replace that old flea collar that you can’t remember when you actually bought it, or use a quality brand treatment that you apply on their skin.
+Replace that old flea collar that you can not remember when you actually bought it, or use a quality brand treatment that you apply on their skin.
 Keep the treatment up to date especially in the warmer months as this is peak season for fleas and ticks.

 It may take several weeks to eliminate them, as the flea eggs will still hatch out, even if the adults have been killed off.

 If you feel your dog still has skin irritations after the fleas have been eradicated, seek advice from your vet, there may be other reasons such as grass seed irritations, dermatitis or fungal infections.

 It is uncommon for dogs to suffer from food allergies and testing for this can be an expensive and time consuming process, so it is best to eliminate all other causes of skin irritations first before having your dog tested for food allergies.